 Different insurers have different rules – usually these NCB protection policies are offered to those drivers that have accrued five years of NCB or more, and there will be a maximum number of claims you can make.

 So, is it worth it?
 Well, that depends on you, and how likely it is that you will need to make a claim in the future.
 Please note that this protection insurance will not prevent your car insurance premiums from increasing over time.
 Insurers will usually take account of your claims history when calculating the cost of your insurance, and the longer the history, the less favourable it is for you.

 I have had an accident and I need to claim on my insurance – what happens to my No Claims Bonus?

-If you make a claim under your car insurance policy after the accident, you will usually lose some, or all, of your NCB.
+If you make a claim under your car insurance policy after the accident, while trying to cover the cost of anything from a small fender-bender to a write-off, you will usually lose some, or all, of your NCB.
 Essentially, this means that your insurance will be more expensive when you come to renew your policy.
 However, if the accident was deemed by the insurance company to not be your fault, your NCB is unlikely to be affected.

 Will my No Claims Bonus eventually max out?